pounard/goat-mapper/README.md

  - [ ] write poor's man documentation for basic use cases.

 Priority 2, industrialisation:

+ - [ ] write much more functionnal tests,

+ - [ ] in builder, ensure that key column names can be entity property names and find a way to resolve them in a smart way,

  - [ ] refactore SQL-comparison tests to ignore SELECT clauses when checking for JOINs statements,